Samsung/tizen-docs/docs/platform/release-notes/tizen-7-0-m1.md

 #### New and changed features

 - Tizen boot sequence
-  - A new feature has been ready to control app launch on system boot.
+  - A new feature has been implemented to control app launch on system boot.
   - A tool to check the status of the app after booting has been provided.
 - TIDL
   - The TIDL compiler can generate new API set using the Cion-group API set.